YJDoc2/jpn-prompt-generator/Readme.md

 # What is this

-While trying to learn Japanese, I felt that the amount of practice for "output"-ing, i.e. writing/speaking or doing anything that will make me think in Japanese by just doing test/work book exercises.
+While trying to learn Japanese, I felt the need for more practice of "output"-ing, i.e. writing/speaking or doing anything that will make me think in Japanese than just doing test/work book exercises.
 I wanted something that will give me random prompts which I'll have to use and make sentences out of, so I'll get more practice.
 Thus, This!

 This currently has N5 and N4 JLPT level vocabulary collected from Jisho, and Genki 1 Grammar points, which you can

 - Get 1-10 random selection from vocab and grammar, as per number decided by you.
 - Click on the words to open Jisho page of it, so you can understand the words you don't know.
 - Choose to get a random sample, as well as a "daily random" sample, similar to how _Wordle_ gives a new one daily.
 The "day" is based on the timezone from which you are viewing the site.
 This way you can do this in group, share and compare.
-- Choose up to which lesson to get grammar points from, so you can get from only the lessons you have done.
+- Choose which lesson to get grammar points from, so you can get from only the lessons you have done.
+- Upload custom Vocab and grammar sets
+- Dark Mode!

 That's about it!